hantsy/java-sandbox/docs/java14-text-block-improvement.md

 ..Hello,..Java.14!.
 ```

-It inserted a white spaces at the beginning and ending of this line which changed the incident characters  handling.
+It inserted white spaces at the beginning and ending of this line which changed the incident characters  processing.

 Second, you can use a backslash, `\`, as a way to suppress the insertion of a new line character at the end  of a line.
 This is helpful when you have a very long line that you want  to split up for ease of readability inside a text block.